 Plan K also has an out-of-pocket limit which means that once you’ve reached that maximum limit then the plan pays a 100% of your Medicare-approved costs for the rest of the year.
 In 2022, the maximum out-of-pocket limit is 6620$.

-If you are enrolled in Original Medicare (Part A and Part B) then you are eligible to enroll in Supplement Plan K. You can enroll in any Medicare Supplement plan if you have Original Medicare.
-The best time to enroll in Medicare Supplement Plans is during the open 6-month window when you are first eligible for Medicare and enrolled in Part B. During this enrollment period, you don’t need to pass medical underwritting and your application cannot be denied.
+If you are enrolled in Original Medicare (Part A and Part B) then you are eligible to enroll in Supplement Plan K. You can enroll in any Medigap policy if you have Original Medicare.
+The best time to enroll in Medicare Supplement Plans is during the open 6-month window when you are first eligible for Medicare and enrolled in Part B. During this enrollment period, you don’t need to pass medical underwriting and your application cannot be denied.
 However, you can enroll any other time during the year but if you missed the first enrollment period you may have to answer a health questionnaire and your application can be denied based on possible pre-existing health conditions.